Email Marketing: The Definitive Guide

 In this chapter we’re going to cover the basics of email marketing.

-(Including how it works and why it’s still important in 2019)
+(Including what it is, why it works and why it’s still important)

 What Is Email Marketing?

-Email marketing is the practice of reaching prospects and customers via mass emailing.
+Email marketing is the digital marketing practice of communicating with leads and customers with email.
 Common email-based marketing messages include email newsletters, promotional campaigns and event announcements.
+Email marketing typically has a significantly higher ROI than many other marketing channels (like social media).

-The #1 thing that makes email unique compared to SEO and social media is that you have a direct line to your audience.
+The #1 thing that makes email marketing more effective than SEO and social media is that you have a direct line to your audience.

 But with new platforms like Tik Tok and LinkedIn Live on the rise, does old school email still work?